ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ]
 df = spark.createDataFrame(data=countries)
 ```
-The Spark log level is set to warning by deafult and hence you may find warnings when excuting the code.
-Below is the interface of Jupyter notebook:
+The Spark log level is set to warning by default and so you may find warnings when executing the code.
+Shown below is the interface of Jupyter notebook:

 ![image](spark_jupyter.png)

-You have successfully deployed Spark on an AWS EC2 instance running Graviton processors.
+You have successfully deployed Spark on an AWS EC2 instance running on Graviton processors.

 ### Clean up resources